StrataWM/strata/docs/get-started/installing.md

 Currently, the only way to try Strata is by compiling it using the [Rust](https://rust-lang.org) compiler.

 ## Installing Rust
 To build Strata, you need the Rust compiler and Cargo.
 These maybe available as specific packages in your distro's repository.
-For instructions to install these on some common distros, see below.
-If your distro is not listed, you can try the alternative method give afterwards.
+For instructions to install these on some common distros, see the [distro-specific instructions](#distro-specific).
+If your distro is not listed, you can try [this](#using-the-rustup-script).

+### Distro-specific

 ::: code-group